 I strongly endorse principles of academic freedom and the idea that faculty experts should have authority over content.
 I am also committed to the principle that we should take responsibility for designing programs, courses and learning experiences with empathy for our students, awareness of current research about how people learn, and attention to the skills that empower students for personal and professional success.
 In that spirit, I argue that instructional designs, educational technologies, and curricula should be evaluated primarily in terms of how they enable learning experiences attuned to students’ needs - not just to earn credentials but to equip them for successful careers and fulfilling lives.

 My recent courses were designed to provide opportunities for students to explore institutional and state policy issues, interact with policymakers and institutional leaders, and develop professional briefs and presentations that contribute new insights to current policy discussions.
 At UT Austin’s LBJ School of Public Affairs, our Master’s students were required to participate in year-long “policy research project” (PRP) courses with real-world clients and impact.
 I directed several PRP’s on issues related to higher education productivity, and taught a number of seminars on topics in public and higher education, and ethics and public policy.

-Through my own outstanding faculty mentors at Notre Dame and Georgetown, and the inspiring examples of my former UT Austin colleagues, I know faculty mentors can have a transformative impact on students’ understanding of their disciplines and their own capabilities.
-With my own students, and in the educational initiatives I have developed, I have aspired to carry on my mentors’ legacies of genuine care and respect for each student’s potential.
+Through my own outstanding mentors at Notre Dame and Georgetown, and the inspiring examples of my former UT Austin colleagues, I know faculty mentors can have a transformative impact on students’ understanding of their disciplines and their own capabilities.
+With my own students, and in the educational initiatives I have developed, I aspire to carry on my mentors’ legacies of genuine care and respect for each student’s potential.

 Recent Policy Research Projects: Higher Education Productivity (year-long graduate courses)